 Your Bursary award may include one or more of the following:

-• Essential kit and equipment for your course (if sufficient funds are available and your income is below £25,000, the equipment is considered on loan to you and will need to be returned after the completion of your course)
+• Essential kit and equipment for your course (if sufficient funds are available, the equipment is considered on loan to you and will need to be returned after the completion of your course)

-• Childcare provision –please contact Julie Paige 01256 306393 to discuss Childcare needs as we have limited funding
+• Childcare provision.
+Please contact Julie Paige at 01256 306393 to discuss childcare needs as we have limited funding

 Financial Support for 19+ (hardship) Discretionary Bursary